DrKraig/Planning-Algorithms/Project3/README.md

-<h1>Project 3 - Implementation of Dijkstra's Algorithm on a rigit robot with Animation!</h1>
+<h1>Project 3 - Implementation of Dijkstra's Algorithm on a rigid robot with Animation!</h1>

   <h2>Pre-requisites to run the code:</h2>